 the highly sensitive person

 You’ve always been sensitive to the world around you.
-You feel and think deeply.

 But your sensitivity often leaves you feeling overwhelmed and misunderstood.
 You know intellectually that you are bright, kind, and have a lot to offer.
 But inside you sometimes feel less-than, like there’s something ‘wrong’ with you.